Tureks Plumbing Services Blog: Posts Tagged ‘bathroom plumbing’

 Need a half bath?

+When planning a bathroom remodel, especially for small spaces, it’s crucial to carefully consider the layout to maximize both comfort and functionality.
 If you want a half bath, you will need a space that measures roughly three feet by six feet.
+To optimize storage in small Milwaukee bathrooms, consider utilizing floating vanities and built-in shelving.
 Do check your local building codes for further clarification.

 Upgrade the electrical system